tensorflow/tensorflow/tensorflow/docs_src/install/install_sources.md

 If the system outputs an error message instead of a greeting, see [Common installation problems](#common_installation_problems).

-## Common installation problems
+## Common build and installation problems

-The installation problems you encounter typically depend on the operating system.
+The build and installation problems you encounter typically depend on the operating system.
 See the "Common installation problems" section of one of the following guides: